 - How will the phantom stock units be valued in the event of a merger, consolidation, or a change in control of the company?
 How should a change in control be defined?

-- Will special vesting rules apply in the case of death, disability or attainment of a specified normal retirement age?
+- Will special vesting rules apply in the case of death, disability, or attainment of specified normal retirement age?

 - Will any funding mechanism be used to help the company meet “fund” its future obligations to pay the amount owed to recipients?